-Before using the charger, read all instructions and cautionary markings on the charger, battery pack and product using the battery pack.
+Before using charger, read all instructions and cautionary markings on charger, battery pack, and product using battery pack.

-AWARNING: Shock hazard.
-Do not allow any liquid to get inside the charger.
+À WARNING: Shock hazard.
+Do not allow any liquid to get inside charger.
 Electric shock may result.

-ACAUTION: Burn hazard.
-To reduce the risk of injury, charge only DEWALT rechargeable battery packs.
-Other types of batteries may overheat and burst resulting in personal injury and property damage.
+À CAUTION: Burn hazard.
+To reduce the risk of injury, charge only DEWALT rechargeable batteries.
+Other types of batteries may burst causing personal injury and damage.

-NOTICE: Under certain conditions, with the charger plugged into the power supply, the charger can be shorted by foreign material.
-Foreign materials of a conductive nature, such as, but not limited to, grinding dust, metal chips, steel wool, aluminum foil or any buildup of metallic particles should be kept away from the charger cavities.
+NOTICE: Under certain conditions, with the charger plugged in to the power supply, the charger can be shorted by foreign material.
+Foreign materials of a conductive nature such as, but not limited to, grinding dust, metal chips, steel wool, aluminum foil, or any buildup of metallic particles should be kept away from charger cavities.
 Always unplug the charger from the power supply when there is no battery pack in the cavity.
-Unplug the charger before attempting to clean.
+Unplug charger before attempting to clean.

 - DO NOT attempt to charge the battery pack with any chargers other than the ones in this manual.
 The charger and battery pack are specifically designed to work together. - These chargers are not intended for any uses other than charging DEWALT rechargeable batteries.
-Any other uses may result in risk of fire, electric shock or electrocution. - .
-Do not expose the charger to rain or snow. - Pull by the plug rather than the cord when disconnecting the charger.
-This will reduce the risk of damage to the electric plug and cord. - Make sure that the cord is located so that it will not be stepped on, tripped over or otherwise subjected to damage or stress. - Do not use an extension cord unless it is absolutely necessary.
-Use of improper extension cord could result in risk of fire, electric shock or electrocution. - When operating a charger outdoors, always provide a dry location and use an extension cord suitable for outdoor use.
+Any other uses may result in risk of fire, electric shock or electrocution. - Do not expose charger to rain or snow. - Pull by plug rather than cord when disconnecting charger.
+This will reduce risk of damage to electric plug and cord. - Make sure that cord is located so that it will not be stepped on, tripped over, or otherwise subjected to damage or stress. - Do not use an extension cord unless it is absolutely necessary.
+Use of improper extension cord could result in risk of fire, electric shock, or electrocution. - When operating a power tool outdoors, use an extension cord suitable for outdoor use.
 Use of a cord suitable for outdoor use reduces the risk of electric shock. - An extension cord must have adequate wire size (AWG or American Wire Gauge) for safety.
-The smaller the gauge number of the wire, the greater the capacity of the cable, that is, 16 gauge has more capacity than 18 gauge.
+The smaller the gauge number of the wire, the greater the capacity of the cable, that is 16 gauge has more capacity than 18 gauge.
 An undersized cord will cause a drop in line voltage resulting in loss of power and overheating.
 When using more than one extension to make up the total length, be sure each individual extension contains at least the minimum wire size.
 The following table shows the correct size to use depending on cord length and nameplate ampere rating.
 If in doubt, use the next heavier gauge.
-The lower the gauge number, the heavier the cord.
+The smaller the gauge number, the heavier the cord.

 Minimum Gauge for Cord Sets

-Volts Total Length of Cord in Feet (meters) rd
+Volts Total Length of Cord in Feet (meter

-Ampere Rating 120 V 25 (7.6) 50 (15.2) 100 (30.5) 150 (45.7)
+Ampere Rating 120V 25 (7.6) 50 (15.2) 100 (30.5) 150 (45.7)

-240 V 50 (15.2) 100 (30.5) 200 (61.0) 300 (91.4)
+240V 50 (15.2) 100 (30.5) 200 (61.0) 300 (91.4)

-More Than Not More Than AWG
+More Not More AWG

+Than Than AWG

 0 6 18 16 16 14

 6 10 18 16 14 12

 10 12 16 16 14 12

-12 16 14 12 Not Recor nmended
+12 16 14 12 Not Recommended